clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/community/conduct.rst

 volunteers from all over the world.
 We strongly believe diversity is our strength and want to promote an inclusive and safe environment.

-To that end, we have a few ground rules for engaging in the community.
-The following code of conduct applies equally to all community participants, including project team leads, core contributors, mentors, users, participants, and those seeking help and guidance.
+To that end, the community follows a a few ground rules.
+The following code of conduct applies equally to all community participants: project team leads, core contributors, mentors, users, participants, and those seeking help and guidance.

-This code of conduct also applies to all spaces the project manages or authorizes, including IRC channels, the mailing lists, issue trackers, sponsored events, and any other forums the community uses and the project manages.
+This code of conduct applies to all spaces the project manages or authorizes, including IRC channels, the mailing lists, issue trackers, sponsored events, and any other forums the community uses and the project manages.
 In addition, violations of this code of conduct outside of these venues may affect a person's ability to participate within them after appropriate investigation.

 **Be friendly, patient, and welcoming.** We strive to be a community that welcomes and supports people of all backgrounds and identities.
 This